Hanley Castle: History

+The name Hanley derives from the Old English hēahlēah meaning 'high wood/clearing'.

-In the 12th century the heavily forested area became the seat of administration of the Malvern Chase, a royal hunting area.
+In the 12th century, the heavily forested area became the seat of administration of the Malvern Chase, a royal hunting area.
 There was once a Norman castle built as a hunting lodge for King John in 1207 near the present day village.
 By the end of the 15th century it had been mostly demolished, and the tower was finally removed in 1795.
 However, a few traces still remain including a dry moat and a mound.

 Hanley Castle Grammar School was founded in 1326.

 During the Worcester Campaign of the Third English Civil War, a Royalist brigade under Major General Edward Massey, were quartered in Upton-upon-Severn to defend the partially demolished bridge.
 Massey with about 150 of his soldiers stayed in Severn End with the owner Nicolas Lechmere.
-On 29 August 1651 Massey was wounded in the head and the thigh during the fighting in Upton after the Parliamentarian soldiers under the command of Colonel John Lambert had forced a passage across the bridge as they advanced on Worcester.
+On 29 August 1651, Massey was wounded in the head and the thigh during the fighting in Upton after the Parliamentarian soldiers under the command of Colonel John Lambert had forced a passage across the bridge as they advanced on Worcester.

 Poor laws resulted in over 110 individuals being removed from Hanley Castle between 1717 and 1835, while a similar number were returned.
 This often involved the return of pregnant women.
 In 1830, for example, a woman was returned from Bristol after falling pregnant by a shoemaker who was married.

 Hanley Castle High School

 The Grammar school, now a comprehensive school with a roll of about 1,000 pupils is located in the centre of Hanley Castle next to the village green.
-For much of the 20th century the grammar school was a day and boarding school with a staff of about 15 and around 200 boys aged 11 to 18 who were admitted by selection only after passing the eleven-plus exam.
+For much of the 20th century, the grammar school was a day and boarding school with a staff of about 15 and around 200 boys aged 11 to 18 who were admitted by selection only after passing the eleven-plus exam.
 Although government owned, it was run very much on the traditional lines of a typical English 'Public School'.
 In 1969 following changes in government education policy, the school developed more in the style of a comprehensive school with a focus on both academic and vocational education.
 The school serves not only Hanley Castle village itself, but also the nearby town of Upton upon Severn, and other local villages including Hanley Swan, Welland and Castlemorton and is one of three state secondary schools for Malvern children.
-In 2009 the school received an exceptionally good OFSTED report.
+In 2009, the school received an exceptionally good OFSTED report.